doswelleth-zz/beginners-academy/blog.md

 However, should these "DAPP" (Decentralized APPlication) projects seek to found their own blockchains, Bitcoin is the internet's secure global standard for crowdsourcing your project.
 Conservative development by the Bitcoin Core software development team turned out to be the smart technological and investment decision.

-The internet officially, according to the market, has its own money and technical standards to fasten and propel any cryptocurrency project that may seek to improve the political and financial system.
+The internet officially, according to the market, has its own money and technical standards to fasten and propel any cryptocurrency project that may seek to improve the political or financial system.

-However, that is not the responsibility of Bitcoin.
-Bitcoin [replaces the Royal Mint](https://bitcoin.org/bitcoin.pdf){:target="_blank"}.
+However, that is not the role of Bitcoin.
+[Bitcoin replaces the Royal Mint](https://bitcoin.org/bitcoin.pdf){:target="_blank"}.

 ###### [Back](http://www.beginners.academy/blog)